Priority 1: Know who grows it

 Pictured below: Lauren has lunch next to bags of dried cacao in Alta Verapaz, Guatemala ||| Wet cacao sits in a fermentation box during the final days of the process ||| Dry cacao sits in wooden drying racks, ready to be bagged up

-Fundamentally, we want to understand how much farmers are getting paid for their wet, freshly-harvested cacao and how that price compares to their local cacao market and the commodity cacao market.
-We also want to understand what that revenue means to the farmer relative to their other opportunities.
+Fundamentally, we want to understand how much farmers are getting paid for their wet, freshly-harvested cacao and how that price compares to their local cacao market, Fair Trade standards, and the commodity cacao market.
+We work with cooperatives, farmers, and partners who expect better-than-fair-trade prices for premium cacao.

 With this information, we can make an assessment of whether or not the price paid to a farmer are helping that farmer move toward their goals in life.
 For us, this simple definition gets to the heart of trade that is "fair" for the farmers involved.